 Delivery of Products

-- 32.6 Unless otherwise agreed in the Delivery Agreement, Supplier will deliver Hardware in accordance with Incoterms® 2010 DAP excl. freight cost.
-Supplier arranges for shipment and Customer shall compensate Supplier for its costs in connection with the transportation, except where otherwise agreed
+- 2. Unless otherwise agreed in the Delivery Agreement, Supplier will deliver Hardware in accordance with Incoterms 2010 DAP excel. freight cost.
+Supplier arranges for shipment and Customer shall compensate Supplier for its costs in connection with the transportation, except where otherwise agreed.

 Supplier does not give any warranty in relation to the Products.
 Each Product Vendor in accordance with its applicable warranty terms gives product warranty.
 Supplier shall use reasonable efforts to assist Customer in administrating any warranty claim relating to a Product.